PurdueHCR/Firestore/web_purduehcr/README.md

 - If you use zsh
     - ``touch ~/.zshrc; echo "export PATH=\"\$PATH:`pwd`/flutter/bin\"" >> ~/.zshrc``

 There you go!
 Flutter is all setup!
 Try closing your terminal window, reopen it and run `which flutter`.
-If it returns a path to the correct location, it is setup correctly.
+If it prints a path to the correct location, it is setup correctly.
+If it does not print anything, run the command `echo $PATH` and look for the section on flutter.
+A common mistake is for the path to be /flutter/flutter/bin.
+If that is the path, you will need to modify the .\<rc file\> and fix the path.

 Now run `flutter doctor`.
 This will give you a list of steps to complete.
-Complete them all!
+Don't worry about doing them now.
+We will complete the important steps in this tutorial.
+You can come back and complete the remaining steps later.

 Head over to [Flutter's Installation Page](https://flutter.dev/docs/get-started/install) if you have any problems with the installation.